-- Dip each shrimp into the egg and then into the almond flour/coconut until well coated and quickly place into pan of oil.
+- Dip each shrimp into the egg and then into the almond flour/coconut mixture until well coated.

 - Cook approximately 3 minutes per side and don’t touch at all between flipping them.

-- When done, remove and sprinkle with salt.
+- When done, remove and sprinkle with additional salt.

-- Optional Sauce: I use fresh pineapple, the cream from the top of the coconut milk and a little honey to make a pina colada dipping sauce (favorite) OR Blend fresh mango with a splash of vinegar and some olive oil for a mango sauce (pictured).
+I use fresh pineapple, the cream from the top of the coconut milk, and a little honey to make a piña colada dipping sauce (this one's our favorite!)
+OR Blend fresh mango with a splash of vinegar and some olive oil for a mango sauce (pictured).

 Saturated Fat 21.3 g